 - 1. Any clothing or accessories that distract from the educational process are unacceptable.
 Examples of inappropriate attire include, but are not limited to, the following:

 - a. oversized hoodies;

 - b. head covering of a nonreligious form, hats, caps, and bandanas;

 - c. sunglasses;

 - d. clothing with chains, rings, hooks;

 - e. pajama tops or bottoms;

 - f. cut-off/fringed shorts;

-- g. shoes with no backs (bedroom slippers, flip-flops, rubber shoes, slides), wheelies, cleats, or light-up shoes;

-- h. sleeveless shirts worn by males;

-- i. sagging or oversized clothes; and

-- j. pants with hem worn below the heel of the shoe.

-- 2. Hairstyles should not distract from the educational process.
+- g. shoes with no backs (bedroom slippers, flip-flops, slides), wheelies, cleats, or lightup shoes; - h. sleeveless shirts worn by males; - i. sagging or oversized clothes; and - j. pants with hem worn below the heel of the shoe. - 2.
+Hairstyles should not distract from the educational process.
 Hair must be styled in order for the eyes to be seen by school personnel, and style or color may not cause classroom disruptions. - 3.
 No clothing (or accessories) containing advertisement for alcohol, drugs, or tobacco or that includes obscene/questionable/disruptive printing or gang/cult symbols should be worn to school. - 4.
 All pants must be worn at the waist (no sagging). - 5.
 No hoods are to be worn in the building. - 6.
 No midriffs, halter tops, tank tops, racerback tops, tube tops, off-the-shoulder tops; or low neck/back clothing will be allowed.
 Dresses or blouses must have a minimum of 2" strap with a tight fit around the arms and neck.
 Back and midriffs must remain covered when standing or seated. - 7.
 Students may wear pierced devices such as earrings only in the ear. - 8.
 All fasteners designed for use with an article of clothing must be used appropriately at all times. - 9.
 Shorts and skirts may be no shorter than the point on the leg which the fingertips strike when the arms and hands are fully extended, and the arms are allowed to hang loosely by the side. - 10.
 No grooming instruments (rollers, picks, brushes, combs) will be allowed in the hair while at school. - 11.
-Clothing (for example blue jeans) must not have holes that expose skin or any undergarment. - 12.
-Clothing considered and intended as underclothing (including white t-shirts) must not be worn as outer garments. - 13.
-Leggings, jeggings, tights, and spandex attire will only be allowed for girls wearing them under long shirts, skirts, or dresses that are mid-thigh length (front and back). - 14.
-No pants should be tied at the bottom by any device, including rubber bands, shoe strings, etc.; pants may not be tucked into socks.
+Clothing (for example blue jeans) must not have holes above the knee that expose skin or any undergarment. - 12.
+There will be no sharing of makeup or any other personal hygiene items. - 13.
+Clothing considered and intended as underclothing (including white t-shirts) must not be worn as outer garments. - 14.
+Leggings, jeggings, tights, and spandex attire will only be allowed for girls wearing them under long shirts, skirts, or dresses that are mid-thigh length (front and back). - 15.
+No pants should be tied at the bottom by any device, including rubber bands, shoestrings, etc.; pants may not be tucked into socks.